Here are 10 times when refinancing your home loan can be a good move.

 With a cash-out refinance, you pay off your existing mortgage and borrow a little extra, out of the equity.
 You might use the cash to improve your home — and make it even more valuable.

 Money from a cash-out refi can have other uses, too.
-You might even open an investing account.
+You might even open an investing account with the help of Facet Wealth.
 But remember, it's loan money and you'll have to pay it back eventually.

 7. If you can shake off pesky PMI